snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 ### Snabb's lwaftr monitor

-`lwaftr monitor` is a tool that helps monitorizing incoming and outgoing packets in a lwAFTR.
+`lwaftr monitor` is a tool that helps monitoring incoming and outgoing packets to a lwAFTR.
 This feature must be combined with running SnabbVMX with mirroring enabled.

 ```bash